WAPindustries/Ohio-Minecraft/README.md

 # Ohio-Minecraft

+[28/6/23]
-[28/6/23] i added frustum culling and world matrix freezing so the lags been reduced
+1. added frustum culling and world matrix freezing so the lags been reduced
+2. tweaked camera rotation settings

 needs chrome without cors to run
 ignore the shitty design i did this in 2 days